-The construction and operation of NOORo III tower CSP will result in water consumption and in the generation of a number of wastewater streams that will require appropriate management techniques to be employed to ensure compliance with international best practice.
+The construction and operation of the NOORo II SPC will result in water consumption and in the generation of a number of wastewater streams that will require appropriate management techniques to be employed to ensure compliance with international best practice.

-The main wastewater contamination risks arising during construction relate to sanitary waste and to contaminated wastewater generated by storm water events washing oil spills from construction vehicles machinery.
-The quantities of sanitary wastewater can be estimated at approximately 54,556 m3 for 30 months.
+The main wastewater contamination risks arising during construction relate to sanitary waste and to contaminated wastewater generated by storm water events washing oil spills from construction vehicles and machinery.
+The quantities of sanitary wastewater can be estimated at approximately 63,209 m3 for 28 months.
 This wastewater will be generated and stored on-site prior to removal by a licensed contractor.
 Mitigation measures are outlined to ensure that the handling of sanitary wastewater is done in such a way that pollution events are minimised.
-To avoid storm water runoff getting contaminated by oil spills, all vehicles onsite shall be adequately maintained and any repairs or maintenance will carried out over impermeable surfaces with the appropriate containment and runoff collection mechanisms.
+To avoid storm water runoff getting contaminated by oil spills, all vehicles onsite shall be adequately maintained and any repairs of maintenance activities will be carried out over impermeable surfaces with the appropriate runoff collection mechanisms.

 The proposed source of water for this project is the Mansour Ed Dahbi reservoir.
 Contributions to the Mansour Ed Dahbi dam average 420 hm3 per year (varies from 68 to 1300 hm3).
 The rate of filling of the dam has experienced fluctuations over the years ranging from 12% to 40% and over 90% in the last few years (97% on 04/05/2010).
-The provision reserved for drinking water from the Mansour Ed Dahbi dam is 3.5 to 4 hm3/year against approximately 180 hm3/year for irrigation.
+The provision reserved for drinking water from the Mansour Ed Dahbi dam is 3.5 to 4 hm3/year against approximately 180 million m3/year for irrigation.
 Evaporation losses are estimated at about 56 m3/year.
-In years of drought, the buffered groundwater driven system of the north-eastern regions provides a reliable base for irrigation and an almost constant inflow of 50 hm per year to the reservoir.
+In years of drought, the buffered groundwater driven system of the north-eastern regions provides a reliable base for irrigation and an almost constant inflow of 50 hm3 per year to the reservoir.
 This assures that even in years of severe drought the reservoir does not dry up.

-The water use for NOORo III tower CSP will be 0.2 hm3 over 30 months (0.087 hm3/year) during construction and 0.2 hm3/year during operation.
-This represents 0.13% and 0.29% respectively of the lowest recorded contribution to the Mansour Ed Dahbi Reservoir, that is 68 hm3.
+The water use for the NOORo II SPC will be 0.43 hm3 over 28 months (0.12 hm3/year) during construction and 0.36 hm3/year during operation.
+This represents 0.02% and 0.08% respectively of the average contribution to the Mansour Ed Dahbi Reservoir, which is 420 hm3.

 Freshwater from the Mansour Ed Dahbi Reservoir will be treated onsite to the required quality parameters.
-The main wastewater sources during operation will be sludge from dissolved air floatation, cycle blow down, concentrate from reverse osmosis, boiler blow down, oily water, and sanitary water.
+The main wastewater sources during operation will be sludge from dissolved air floatation, cycle blow down, concentrate from reverse osmosis, boiler blow down, oily water, water with HTF and sanitary water.
 These will be treated according to their characteristics, reused for lower quality uses when possible and otherwise discharged to evaporation ponds.
-The estimated total wastewater flow to be discharged to the evaporation ponds is 33.4m3/h.
-As a result of this, there will be no wastewater discharges from the plant during the operation phase.